Introduction

 Roles define what you need to do for the project.
 These roles define how you relate yourself to your team members and customers.
 Responsibilities are further dependent on your role.

-Responsibilities are day-to-day activities and tasks that you do every day in the office.
-These activities and tasks together contribute to accomplishing your role as the project manager.
+Responsibilities are day-to-day activities and tasks you do daily in the office.
+Together, these activities and tasks contribute to accomplishing your role as the project manager.
 These responsibilities may vary depending on the stage of the project and several other reasons.

 So without further ado, let’s discuss the roles & responsibilities in detail along with actionable tips and examples.